nobleator/nest-quest/README.md

 - [ ] Update Caddyfile with production URL

 Backlog:
+- [ ] Migrate from Docker to podman
 - [ ] Sensitivity analysis to determine constraining criteria
 - [ ] Weights for each criterion
 - [ ] Continuous scores for criteria